rodneyrehm/viewport-units-buggyfill/Readme.md

 > **Note:** This buggyfill only works on stylesheets! viewport units used in `style` attributes are *not* resolved.

-> **Note:** The buggyfill can easily trip over files host on different origins (requiring CORS) and relative URLs to images/fonts/… within style sheets. [#11](https://github.com/rodneyrehm/viewport-units-buggyfill/issues/11)
+> **Note:** The buggyfill can easily trip over files host on different origins (requiring CORS) and relative URLs to images/fonts/… within stylesheets. [#11](https://github.com/rodneyrehm/viewport-units-buggyfill/issues/11)

 ## Using viewport-units-buggyfill